 BioTrust Low Carb Protein Questions & Answers:

 We checked high and low for information on Biotrust Low Carb Protein to create this helpful FAQ.

-Biotrust phrased shortly for Biotrust Low Carb Protein, side effects may include increased bowel movements, nausea, thirst, bloating, cramps, fatigue, and headache, according to some user comments.
+Biotrust Low Carb Protein side effects, according to user reviews, may include mild headache.
 Some of these side effects may be attributed to the artificial sweetener, Stevia.

 What are the ingredients in Biotrust Low Carb Protein?

-Biotrust Low Carb Protein contains the following ingredients: Casein, whey protein isolate , milk protein concentrate, whey protein concentrate, Stevia leaf extract, monk fruit extract, cocoa powder, inulin, Prohydrolase, cellulose gum, guar gum, xanthan gum, natural flavors, salt.
+Biotrust Low Carb Protein ingredients include casein, whey protein isolate , milk protein concentrate, whey protein concentrate, Stevia leaf extract, monk fruit extract, cocoa powder, inulin, Prohydrolase, cellulose gum, guar gum, xanthan gum, natural flavors, salt.